TV guard’s lawyer: Evidence of self-defense in shooting

 Dolloff appeared by video from jail, where he has been held since shooting 49-year-old Lee Keltner on Oct.
 10 while being paid by KUSA-TV to protect its staffers who were covering a “Patriot Muster” demonstration and a “BLM-Antifa Soup Drive” counterprotest.

-In court, he wore green scrubs and a surgical mask, answering “Yes, your honor” to questions from the judge about the legal process and his rights.
+He wore green scrubs and a surgical mask, answering “Yes, your honor” to questions from the judge about the legal process and his rights.

 Video from bystanders, including the TV producer Dolloff was working with at the time, and photos from The Denver Post show Keltner - who attended the “Patriot Muster” rally, according to his family’s attorney - at first arguing with a Black man wearing a Black Guns Matter T-shirt before getting into an altercation with Dolloff.
 Cellphone video from the unnamed TV producer suggests Keltner was upset that the original argument was being recorded.